Jishanttanwar/Jishanttanwar/README.md

 ---

 <p align="center">
-  ⭐ If you like my work, feel free to explore my repositories!
+  ⭐ Thanks for visiting my profile!
 </p>

 <!--
 **Jishanttanwar/Jishanttanwar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.